Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/multi_node_commands.md

 ---
-title: "Multi- node commands"
+title: "Multi-node commands"
-linkTitle: "Multi- node commands"
+linkTitle: "Multi-node commands"
 weight: 270
---- This topic describes how to mange Transfer CFT nodes, and related actions such as restarting a stopped node, or rebalancing after a fail over.
+---This topic describes how to mange Transfer CFT nodes, and related actions such as restarting a stopped node, or rebalancing after a fail over.

 ## cftinit